userver-framework/userver/scripts/docs/en/userver/synchronization.md

 If the queue is supposed to pass data types `T` with a non-trivial destructor, then you need to use the queue `concurrent::MpscQueue<std::unique_ptr<T>>`.
 If the queue with unread data is destroyed, all unprocessed items will be released correctly.

 Use this class by default.
-However, if you really need higher perfomance use NonFifo queues:
+However, if you really need higher performance use NonFifo queues:

 * `concurrent::NonFifoMpmcQueue`
 * `concurrent::NonFifoMpscQueue`
 * `concurrent::NonFifoSpmcQueue`
 * `concurrent::NonFifoSpscQueue`

-NonFifo queues do not guarantee FIFO order of the elements of the queue and thereby have higher perfomance.
+NonFifo queues do not guarantee FIFO order of the elements of the queue and thereby have higher performance.

 ### std::atomic